 Hamilton’s credit score increased 180 points, nearing 700 after 18 months of coaching with United Way of Washtenaw County.
 She started to feel good about the financial decisions she was making.
 She noticed other aspects of her life improving as well.
 She is now two classes away from finishing her RN to BSN nursing degree through Siena Heights University with a 4.0 average.
 In March she was recognized at the Soroptimist Society of Monroe County’s Celebration of Women as a recipient for their Live Your Dream Awards.

 United Way has programs available for any individuals looking for free financial stability support.
-The United Way of Washtenaw County Chapter offers workshops or coaching and other services.
 Learn More.